 top of page

 Stealthing is a serious form of sexual violence which can leave an enormous lasting impact on individuals who have experienced it.
-However, the law on stealthing is ambiguous - the police don’t even track for cases of stealthing or non-consensual condom removal (NCCR).
-It is currently not illegal in Scotland, and no one has ever been prosecuted for it.
+However, convictions of stealthing in Scotland are low - the police currently do not track for cases of stealthing or non-consensual condom removal (NCCR).
+It is currently illegal in Scotland but there has been only one prosecution.
 Without specific legislation, victim-survivors are left in a legal grey area and are often left to cope without adequate emotional support.
 In fact, many victim-survivors are not even aware that what they experience is all too common and is a form of sexual assault.

 stealthing noun /stelθiŋ/